SVBADHIRI/badhiriProject/README.md

 ##Dental

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related application.

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.